KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 - Implement basic missing program assignment
 - What are we doing with rejected files?
 - Insert header json
+- DEIMOS FCS archive trigger (some header keyword points to another file to archive)
 - How about a monitor log/db entry every hour just so we know it is alive and kicking?
 - Search TODOs in code
 - Look at old DEP on github and ensure we got all hotfixes and changes since mid Sept
 - Improve documentation

+ echo "select to_timestamp(time),keyword,ascvalue from kbds where keyword='LOUTFILE' order by time desc limit 30;" | psql -h vm-history-1 -U k1obs -d keywordlog

 ## LOW PRIORITY
+- Remove NIRSPEC special scam and spec folders
+- Got this error once to stderr: "?RPC: Unable to send: monitor_server(kbds) __server_down__?."
+Not sure if we can detect and log.
 - Review usage of instrument.keymap and see if it needs improvement.
 - Add "duplicate metadata keyword" check.
 What to do? (ok if same val, otherwise ?)
 - Improve logging, email reporting and error handling.